martyn-medallia/eligiblity-rule-helper-vue/readme/1.1 - Actions/1.1.2 - Positive/1.1.2.1 - Positive Click Count/1.1.2.1.2 - Multiple Actions/1.1.2.1.2.1 - Action - Positive Click Count - Includes 'Usecase - Popup'/readme.md

 ![alt text](image_1.png)

-Next we open the `DIP`, select the field we want:
+Next, we open the `DIP`, select the field we want:

 ![alt text](image_2.png)

+You will notice that as we have used this `function`, when we enter the `DIP` we are limted to only fields that return a `number` and that we are not required to apply any filters.

-After we apply our filter:
+Next, we apply our filter:

 ![alt text](image_3.png)